EclipseFdn/jekyll-theme-eclipsefdn/README.md

 # jekyll-theme-eclipsefdn

----
-**NOTE**

-This project was migrated to [Eclipse Gitlab](https://gitlab.eclipse.org/eclipsefdn/it/webdev/jekyll-theme-eclipsefdn) on October 14, 2021.

----

 [![Gem Version](https://badge.fury.io/rb/jekyll-theme-eclipsefdn.svg)](https://badge.fury.io/rb/jekyll-theme-eclipsefdn)

 This theme is currently experimental, but intended to provide the branding for Eclipse projects using GitHub pages for their documentation.